Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Introduction

-Strong SO coupling in InSb and InAs nanowires that is useful for effective control of the spins leads to spin relaxation \cite{golovach,stano,meunier} that results in lifting the spin blockade, limits the available magnetic fields for the EDSR \cite{pfund} and results in the leakage current that exhibit dips or peaks at low magnetic field depending on the interdot coupling \cite{danon}.
-In the present Letter we study phonon mediated electron relaxation in electrically driven nanowire quantum dots.
-We find several unexpected features that are crucial for the mechanism of the spin blockade lifting: $i$) in all regions where the spin conserving $(1,1)\rightarrow(0,2)$ relaxation occurs the spin non-conserving relaxation from $(1,1)$ triplet state with spins polarized along the magnetic field is of a very similar effectiveness. $ii$) For small magnetic fields where $(0,2)$ singlet is the ground state this leads to the spontaneous lifting of the spin blockade from this triplet. $iii$) On the other hand the relaxation from triplet with spins oriented antiparallel to the magnetic field orientation is two orders of magnitude slower so the blockade is maintained. $iv$) At higher magnetic fields when the triplet becomes the ground state spin rotation accompanied by charge redistribution results in lifting spin blockade through direct transition to $(0,2)$ singlet which is visible in recent experimental maps \cite{frolov}.
+The spin transitions in EDSR driven by SO coupling \cite{nowak2012a} or hyperfine field \cite{osika} were the subject of our previous studies.
+In this paper we describe the mechanism of transitions for the phonon field actively contributing to the process of the Pauli blockade lifting.
+We are not only interested by the driven spin transitions as in previous papers,\cite{nowak2012a,osika} but we also investigate their consequence, i.e. passage of both electrons to the quantum dot with deeper confinement potential after energy dissipation by the phonon field, which triggers the current flow after the Pauli blockade is lifted.
+We indicate several features that are crucial for the mechanism of the current blockade lifting: $i$) the spin non-conserving relaxation $(1,1)\rightarrow(0,2)$ from triplet\cite{comm} state with spins polarized along the magnetic field ($|\uparrow,\uparrow\rangle$) is of a very similar effectiveness as the spin conserving $(1,1)\rightarrow(0,2)$ relaxation. $ii$) for small magnetic fields where $(0,2)$ singlet is the ground state the spontaneous spin relaxation from the $|\uparrow,\uparrow\rangle$ state contributes significantly to the lifting of the Pauli blockade. $iii$) on the other hand the relaxation from the triplet with spins oriented antiparallel to the magnetic field orientation ($|\downarrow,\downarrow\rangle$) is by two orders of magnitude slower so the blockade is maintained. $iv$) at higher magnetic fields when the ($|\uparrow,\uparrow\rangle$) triplet becomes the ground state the spin rotation accompanied by charge redistribution results in lifting the spin blockade through a direct transition to $(0,2)$ singlet.
+We indicate the footprint of the latter mechanism in a recent experimental map.\cite{frolov}